ccalobeto/tutorial-svelte/my-code-evolution.md

 > You will need to install some additional packages to run the scripts.

 ## Part 3
-- Doing some refactoring (a separate script for filtering stories)
+- Refactor, create a separate script for filtering stories)
 - Render hed and slug.
 Don't forget to add keys before rendering the page in `Home.svelte` component.
 - Move loading data from `+page.server.js` to an **api**.

+## Part 4
+### Add thumbernails
+### Given a list of images filter data
+### Author's page creation
+- Change the way of loading and cleaning a csv file
+- Create an author's page component
+- Create a *page.js* that use an author that fetches a request to an *api* that filter his stories.